jimkang/namedlevels-api/README.md

 namedlevels-api
 ==================

 This API serves randomly generated old-school 1st Edition AD&D-style classes that have named levels.
+[Here's a client of it.](http://jimkang.com/namedlevels/#/class/server)

 Installation
 ------------